The TRP 10mm 6″ – An Enhanced Configuration

 It should be no surprise that I am a 1911 devotee of the highest order.
 Even in its original format, long before gunsmiths were fine-tuning the platform, the gun has always seemed the ideal embodiment of accuracy, power, and speed.
 It’s likely what attracted me to the platform many years ago, before I had even heard a faint reference of that saying.
 And they are probably the reasons the platform in general remains a solid choice as a personal defense gun.

 While this particular 1911 configuration wouldn’t be my first choice for concealed carry, it provides an equalization of those three aspects with which one can apply the versatile power of the 10mm.
+For CCW, I might lean toward the .45-chambered TRP Operator.
 Without anything more than an ammo change, this pistol can easily balance the duties of a range gun to a field gun – all with the comfort and familiarity the 1911 platform provides.